paxfordjp/englishlessons/README.md

   <section id="about">
     <h2>About Me</h2>
     <p>Hello!
-I’m Paula, a master's degree holder with years of experience teaching English to students of all levels.
+I’m Paula, a Master’s degree holder from Oxford University and PhD from Tokyo University, with years of experience teaching English to students of all levels.
 I specialize in English teaching, exam preparation (TOEFL, IELTS), and conversation skills.
 My lessons are personalized, interactive, and designed to help you achieve your goals efficiently.</p>
   </section>

   <section id="lessons">